-Social media is on the mind of every marketer right now – use your signature to connect social with mail.
+Social media plays an important part in the marketing mix – use customized email signatures to connect social with mail.
 Firstly, give contacts a taste of your content: put a recent Tweet or a blog post snippet (the whole post won't fit) under your signature.

 Don't Do It Yourself

-The number one biggest mistake on signatures is inconsistency across the company because each employee has made his own.
-One might have a logo from 1994; the next might be using a logo that’s 1,013 pixels wide – beside a misspelled address.
+The number one mistake on signatures is inconsistency across a company; this is because every employee has made their own signature design.
+One might have a logo from 2014; another might be using a logo that’s 1,013 pixels wide; another using beside a misspelled email address.

-Use the same template across your company.
+Use the same email signature template across your entire company.
 Make sure every signature matches a professional, stylish format that you've approved.

 Do Use The Right Tools

-It sounds vague but keep it in your mind – it's a signature, not a word document, not a web page and not an image on its own.
+It sounds strange but keep in mind that this is an email signature: not a word document, not a web page, and not an image on its own.
 If you know HTML, code it accordingly – avoid some of the pitfalls we'll detail further on.

-If you don’t know HTML, don’t use Microsoft Word or Outlook to draw your template.
-They’ll format it in their own way: any other program (or another version of that same program) may interpret the layout differently and display it incorrectly.
+If you don’t know HTML, don’t use Microsoft Word or Outlook to draw and edit your signature.
+These will format it in their own way: any other program may also interpret the layout differently and display it incorrectly.

 Do Keep It Slim

-The industry standard is about 650 pixels – we'd even say that a signature should go a little thinner, at 600px, to make sure nothing gets lopped off the edge.
+The industry standard for email signature size is about 650 pixels.
+We'd even say that a signature design should be a little thinner at 600px.
+This ensures nothing gets lopped off the edge of a message.

 Do Use Tables

 For all your layout needs, turn to tables.
-Remember, you can simply leave the borders transparent if you don't want to see a grid – we're just talking about using them to place each part of your design.
+Remember, you can make the borders transparent if you don't want to see a grid: we're just talking about using them to place each part of your design.

-That way, we know exactly how wide it will be – and no more – and we know that each part of the signature will appear in the right place: no job titles getting squashed together or images appearing inexplicably in the wrong spot.
+Using tables means you'll know exactly how wide your signature template will be and that each element of the signature will appear in the right place.
+You don't have to worry about contact information getting squashed together or your company logo appearing inexplicably in the wrong spot.

 Do Make It Simple